lieszkol/november-gallery/README.md

  - [ ] Expand this README with links to default component templates
  - [ ] Add alternative lightbox/carousel gallery script support
  - [ ] Add option to sort the displayed images by file date, date taken, or filename (this is currently possible by overriding the partial)
- - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages) (titles & captions are only supported when uploadi
+ - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages) (titles & captions are only supported when uploading through the backend "Gallery" page)
- - [ ] Extensive help docs / cookbook
  - [ ] Cache image data in database instead of reading it all in from the filesystem every time

 # Deployment